jenkinsci/venafi-codesigning-plugin/README.md

 ## Setup & usage overview

-You must already have access to one or more Venafi Trust Protection Platforms™ (TPPs).
+You must already have access to one or more Venafi TLS Protect Datacenter™ environments (formerly known as Trust Protection Platform, in short TPPs).
 This plugin requires you to [configure TPP address and authentication details](#tpp-configuration).

 This plugin works by shelling out to the Venafi CodeSign Protect client tools, on the node(s) on which Jenkins jobs execute.
 Therefore, you must already have the CodeSign Protect client tools installed on these nodes.
 The plugin will not install them for you.